 Deciding which inflatable boat is best for you all depends on how you’ll be using it.
 If you’re going to use it to fish, consider pontoon and belly boats for fishing placid lakes, and inflatable rafts for float fishing trips.

 Inflatable kayaks are good lightweight options for wilderness paddling hunts.
-Some styles of inflatable boats are better suited for more general outdoor adventure, such as whitewater rafts and stationary inflatable boats.
+Some styles are better suited for more general outdoor adventure, such as whitewater rafts and stationary inflatable boats.
 Those are good for lake use.

-Regardless of what type of inflatable boat is right for you, it should feature several key qualities.
+Regardless of what type of inflatable is right for you, it should feature several key qualities.
 Most important is durability.
-Any inflatable boat can tear, regardless of how well-made it is.
-You should get an inflatable boat that comes with a well-equipped repair kit, especially if you plan to take your boat into remote areas.
-It should be easy to set up and transport—otherwise there’s no reason to get an inflatable boat instead of a standard boat.
+Any inflatable can tear, regardless of how well-made it is.
+You should get one that comes with a well-equipped repair kit, especially if you plan to take your boat into remote areas.
+It should be easy to set up and transport—otherwise there’s no reason to get an inflatable boat instead of a standard one.
 It should come with setup tools and instructions so you can get it ready for the water in 30 minutes or less.